ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 * The last passenger on the plane only ever ends up in his/her seat or in the crazy guy's seat.
 If one of the middle passengers "undoes" the crazy passenger's error by randomly selecting the crazy guy's seat, then everything else goes off without a hitch.
 * The probability that the last passenger gets the correct seat is 1/2 for all of these small planes.
 This gives us some evidence that the probability of "success" in this boarding experiment _may not depend_ on the number of people boarding the plane.
 In other words, **Hypothesis Achievement Unlocked:**

-**HYPOTHESIS:** The probability that the crazy plane's final passenger ends up in the correct seat is 50 percent, _regardless of how many people are boarding the plane_.
+**HYPOTHESIS:** The probability that the crazy plane's final passenger ends up in the correct seat is 50 percent, regardless of how many people are boarding the plane.

 We now have some inkling of what will happen if we ramp up from our "tiny planes" to our full 100-seat crazy plane, which is great.
 Unfortunately, drawing out these tree diagrams for planes with more passengers quickly becomes intractable.
 I'd be lying if I said I didn't while away certain hours of the evening drawing diagrams for 5- and 6-passenger planes, but even I don't even want to think about what the diagram for 100 passengers would look like. [ref]Especially considering that the 100-passenger diagram would have $2\super{99}$, or about _634 octillion_ branches to draw.[/ref]